 Can you remember the Christmases from your childhood?
 What do you remember most?
 The gift you received when your were 5 years old?
 Or the feeling of excitement when you woke up on Christmas morning?
 I’m guessing what stands out most for people is the way they felt at Christmas time.

 I don’t remember many of the gifts I received for Christmas as a child.
 I’m sure I loved them at the time, but that’s not what my favourite part of Christmas was.
 My favourite part was the time spent surrounded by family.
-Going to my grandmothers house and knowing that my whole family would be there.
-That everyone would be together.
+It was going to my grandmothers house and knowing that my whole family would be there.
+Knowing that everyone would be together.

 It was sitting around her table eating lunch and laughing together.
-Swimming in the pool with my cousins until our fingers and toes were all wrinkly and pruned.
-Playing with our new toys together and sharing treats.
-The hugs, the kisses, taking guesses about how soon after lunch my uncle would fall asleep on the living room floor.
+It was swimming in the pool with my cousins until our fingers and toes were all wrinkly and pruned.
+It was sitting on the grass, all wrapped up in towels, hair dripping wet while we ate ice blocks that melted all over us in the Summer heat.
+It was comparing new toys.
+Taking guesses about how soon after lunch my uncle would fall asleep on the living room floor.
 That’s what I remember most about my childhood Christmases.
+That’s what makes me smile when I think of Christmases past.
 Focus on making memories that will make your children smile fondly in years to come.